 The books that first inspired me on the spiritual connection have been those by Florence Scovel Shinn.
 Though written early last century, her messages are timeless.
 The affirmations in her four books, The Power of the Spoken Word, Your Word is Your Wand (my original copy is in tatters), The Secret Door to Success and The Game of Life and How to Play It, have given me strength and supported me through life’s difficulties.

 You can get these four books at Amazon, they are available together in The Complete Works of Florence Scovel Shinn — See details.

 Balance is Critical

-Everywhere in nature, balance is supreme!
+Everywhere in nature is balance!
 Imbalance quickly leads to poor health and disarray in any system.

 For instance, in today’s society, we have an imbalance with a disproportionate amount of value given to consumerism.
 Unwittingly, when indoctrinated this way, our egos point us further in this direction.

-For the well-being of us and our living quarters (Planet Earth), we need to edit this.
+For the survival of us and our living quarters (Planet Earth), we would edit this.
 We don’t need to compete with the Joneses or spend our entire life endlessly pursuing the hedonism of a materialistic world.
 The more we own, the more that owns us.

 What this means is that ‘things’ we accumulate to feed our ego, eventually drain our energy and cause us anguish.
 It’s time for a check-up.

 How To Use Your Ego

 Regarding competition and comparison, use your ego to excel at goals rather than create anguish.
 When your ego gets out of hand, take control.
 You know, when you feel a twinge of jealousy, greed, or other intrinsic traits that bring you anguish in the long run.
 Do something to bring about balance.